jtarrio/pascual/manual/chapter2.md

 end.
 ```

-There are lots of exciting stuff in here!
-We can start with the fact that we are declaring three variables, all of type `integer`.
-Variables of type `integer` hold whole numbers, so they are the right choice for a guess-the-number game.
-The three variables are `Number`, which will store the number to guess; `Guess`, which will hold the player's latest guess; and `Tries`, which will keep the number of times the user has tried so far.
+This program contains lots of exciting new stuff!
+The first one is that we declare three variables, all of type `integer`. `integer` variables hold whole numbers, so they are the right choice for a guess-the-number game.
+The three variables are `Number`, which will store the number to guess; `Guess`, which will hold the player's latest guess; and `Tries`, which will keep the count of times the user has tried so far.

-In the first statement, the symbol `:=` means that it is an assignment statement; it will assign the value of the expression on the right of the `:=` to the variable on the left.
-So it will give the value `0` to the `Tries` variable.
+In the first statement, the symbol `:=` means that it is an assignment statement; it will assign the result of computing the expression on the right of the `:=` to the variable on the left.
+Therefore, it will give the value `0` to the `Tries` variable.

 (People who are used to other programming languages often forget to write `:=` and write `=` instead, which results in an "invalid statement" error message from the compiler.
 In Pascal, `=` is always a comparison operator, while `:=` is always an assignment operator.
 It is supposed to remind you of the shape of an arrow, as in `Tries ⇐ 0`.)

-The second statement is a call to the `Randomize` procedure, which takes no parameters and therefore doesn't need any parentheses after it.
+The second statement is a call to the `Randomize` procedure, which takes no parameters and, therefore, doesn't need any parentheses after it.
 The `Randomize` procedure initializes the random number generator.
-It's a little hard to explain what this means, but without a call to `Randomize`, the program would always have you guess the same number, and it wouldn't be a fun game for very long.
+If you don't know what this means, it's a little hard to explain, but without a call to `Randomize`, the program would always have you guess the same number, and it wouldn't be a fun game for very long.

 The third statement is the one that chooses a number at random.
-It is an assignment statement, like before, which assigns the result of `Random(100) + 1` to the variable `Number`.
+It is an assignment statement, like before, which assigns the result of computing `Random(100) + 1` to the variable `Number`.

 So, what is `Random(100) + 1`?
 It is an arithmetic expression.
 As you can imagine, the `+` means that it is an addition: its value will result from adding 1 to the result of `Random(100)`.

 As for `Random`, it is a function: another type of subroutine.
 Like a procedure, it has a name and can receive parameters, but unlike a procedure, it returns a value that you can use in an expression.
-The `Random` function returns a random integer between 0 and its parameter minus one; therefore, in this program, it produces a number between 0 and 99.
+The `Random` function returns a random integer between 0 and its parameter minus one; since the parameter is 100 in our program, it produces a number between 0 and 99.

-And with this, we have everything we need to know what the third statement does: it gets a random value between 0 and 99 through the `Random` function, adds 1 so it will be between 1 and 100, and assigns the result to the `Number` variable.
+With this, we have everything we need to know what the third statement does: it gets a random value between 0 and 99 through the `Random` function, adds 1 to make it between 1 and 100, and assigns the result to the `Number` variable.

 After this, we have a couple of `writeln` procedure calls, and we get to the heart of this section: the "repeat-until" loop statement.

 This statement has a `repeat` keyword and a sequence of statements followed by an `until` keyword and a condition.
 It will execute the sequence of statements and then check the condition.
-If it is not true, it will loop: rerun the statements and check the condition again; if it is still not true, it will loop over and over until, finally, the condition is true.
+If it is not true, it will loop: rerun the statements and recheck the condition; if it is still not true, it will loop again and again until, finally, the condition becomes true.

 In this example, the condition is `(Guess = Number) or (Tries = 10)`; therefore, it will execute the statements between the `repeat` and `until` keywords until the player guesses the number or until they have tried 10 times.

-So let's look at what's inside the "repeat-until" block.
+Let's now look at what's inside the "repeat-until" block.
 First, we add 1 to the value of `Tries`, and then we ask the player for their guessed number, which goes into the `Guess` variable.
-Using "if-then-else if," we check if the player's guess is lower or higher than the number and tell them to go higher or lower, as appropriate.
-Finally, we reach the `until` keyword, which will decide whether we execute the statements again or we leave the loop.
+Next, we use "if-then-else if" to check if the player's guess is lower or higher than the number and tell them to go higher or lower, as appropriate.
+Finally, we reach the `until` keyword, which will decide whether we execute the statements again or leave the loop.

-Finally, we check whether the user guessed the number or reached the maximum number of tries and write out the appropriate message.
+Finally, we check whether the user guessed the number or reached the maximum number of tries and write the appropriate message.

 #### Other things to know and try

 Notice how we use the operators `>`, `<`, and `=` to check if one number is greater than, smaller than, or equal to another.
-I thought you might be interested to know that we also have operators for "greater than or equal to" (`>=`), "smaller than or equal to" (`<=`), and "not equal to" (`<>`).
+You might be interested to know that we also have operators for "greater than or equal to" (`>=`), "smaller than or equal to" (`<=`), and "not equal to" (`<>`).

 Also, look at the `until` condition: we use an `or` operator to check if either one of the comparisons is true.
 What would you say if I told you that Pascal also has an `and` operator to check if both are true simultaneously?